-FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С C R E Z CHF Management Company Fee Up to 0.8% Up to 1.3% Up to 0.8% Up to 0.05% Up to 0.8% Other Fees audit, custody, nthly on the basi Administrative I Agent, Paying Ag gent, lawyers an ne SICAV.
-Include d hedging, Subscription Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Securities financing transactions fees All income of the Compartment.
-All income of the securities financing transactions are for the benefit of the Compartment.
-Performance fees None None None None None
+FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С R E Z CHF В Management Company Fee Up to 0.8% Up to 1.3% Up to 0.8% Up to 0.05% Up to 0.8% Up to 0.8% Other Fees 0.15% Max Calculated monthly on the basis of the average net assets of the SICAV.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 10% Up to 2% Up to 2% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment.
+Performance fees None None None None None None